 Sometimes our great optimism fades out of the blue because of constantly changing systems.
-As we get accustomed to our practices, we find it difficult to adjust to new approaches and to a handful of changes more oftentimes.
-All these things add pressure us not to mention the lack of support by the administration.
+As we get accustomed to our practices, we find it difficult to adjust to new approaches and to a handful of changes more often.
+All of these things add pressure to us not to mention the lack of support from the administration.

 Moreover, our stress hovers around the issue of how to handle “colleague back-biting”.
 Unfortunately, it is very common in any workplace.
 They are colleagues who are belittlers, slackers, finger pointers, and more types of backstabbers.
 Commonly, these people are just thinking for themselves and are pathetic!

-Definitely, workplace gossips and personal woes are killing me too!
+Definitely, workplace gossip and personal woes are killing me too!
 Do we share the same story of backstabbing coworkers?
 They feed us negative thoughts and offer us a feeling of inferiority.

-Our superiors or the veterans can be so negative and constantly pick on us.
+Our superiors and veterans can be very negative and constantly pick on us.
 They can be very toxic at times and they are adding to our burden every day.
 If we can’t find a perfect outlet, these people will deteriorate us completely.

 But, certainly, I end up asking myself, “Can I not adjust?”
 Will I allow this ton of overlap to stress me out and make me leave the service?”
 Well, my answer is a big “No way!”
 I won’t let these issues detach me from my teaching career!
 No way will this make me feel less effective!